mortii/Minesweeper/README.md

 consistent results.
 (The race condition causes the mouse to move before the click is registered).

 ###Dependencies:
-jna.jar and jna-platform.jar which can be downloaded here: https://github.com/java-native-access/jna
+jna.jar and jna-platform.jar, download here:
+https://github.com/java-native-access/jna